vuminhtue/SMU_Workshop_Linux/_episodes/03-File_system.md

 > is used.
 {: .callout}

-> ## Orthogonality
->
-> The special names `.` and `..` don't belong to `ls`;
-> they are interpreted the same way by every program.
-> For example,
-> if we are in `/Users/nelle/data`,
-> the command `ls ..` will give us a listing of `/Users/nelle`.
-> When the meanings of the parts are the same no matter how they're combined,
-> programmers say they are **orthogonal**:
-> Orthogonal systems tend to be easier for people to learn
-> because there are fewer special cases and exceptions to keep track of.
-{: .callout}

-These then, are the basic commands for navigating the filesystem on your computer:
+These  are the basic commands for navigating the filesystem on your computer:
 `pwd`, `ls` and `cd`.
 Let's explore some variations on those commands.
 What happens if you type `cd` on its own, without giving a directory?